phpstan/phpstan/website/src/_posts/phpstan-now-fully-supports-php-7-4.md

 // result is: [1, 2, 3, 4, 5, 6, 7);
 ```

-If the unpacked expression is a literal array, PHPStan expands it in a straightforwad way.
+If the unpacked expression is a literal array, PHPStan expands it in a straightforward way.
 When the unpacked expression is a general array or an unknown iterable, PHPStan has to generalize the final array — we can no longer be sure about how many items it will contain.
 So a literal array becomes `array<int, int>` for instance.

 ```php
 /** @var Iterator<int> */